rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

 This temporary guide will cover building Rust < 0.8 on a Windows system through MSYS & MinGW using gcc 4.8 .

+NOTE
+- Rust requires gcc < 4.6 to build, but recently mingw has upgraded whole system and it is currently not easy to match package versions.
+This guide directly uses gcc 4.8.
+- Latest mingw w32api package (4.0.0-1) contains some bugs.
+See "Patches" section below for instruction.
+- There are some abi change between gcc 4.6 and 4.8, and some tests are known to fail due to this. (https://github.com/mozilla/rust/issues/9205)

 ## MSYS & MinGW Installation

 1. Download the MinGW installer: